 - An actuator to convert the pressure of oil into mechanical force.
 For linear motion, cylinders are used.
 For rotary motion, motors are used.

 - Piping to carry oil from one location to another.

 23. What in 5/2 DCV?
 Explain with neat sketch.

-In the design of DC valve, 5 openings are preferred.
+In the design of the DC valve, 5 openings are preferred.
 This ensures easy exhausting of the valve.
-In position-1, when the spool is actuated towards outer direction port ‘P’ connects to ‘B’ and ‘S’ remains closed while A gets connected to ‘R’.
+In position-1, when the spool is actuated towards the outer direction port ‘P’ connects to ‘B’ and ‘S’ remains closed while A gets connected to ‘R’.
 In Position-2 when the spool is pushed in the inner directions, port P and A gets connected to each other and B to S while port R remains closed.

 24. Define Pascal’s law & Its Applications.

 Ans: The intensity of pressure at any point in a fluid at rest is the same non-directions.